Trisfald/veridia-rpg/Traits.md

 ##### Cost: 5 experience points
 Spend one point of fervor and take a free action.\
 You gain one point of inner armor.
 Works only if you wear an armor made of metal.\
 Lasts one hour.

+### Shatter dream
+##### *Requisites: way of the mage 3*
+##### Cost: 4 experience points
+Spend one point of fervor and take a free action.\
+Your weapon is enchanted with a power capable of interrupting magic.\
+The first attack that hits a target can dispel the effect of a spell of your choice.
+The spell can't be of a level higher than your way of the mage's.\
+Lasts one hour.

 ### Advanced spell emulation